rondymesquita/composable-flows/README.md

 ## Callbacks

 Flow comes with callbacks to handle the flow result.
-This is useful to leverage exeception handling and increate code readability.
+This is useful to leverage exeception handling and increase code readability.

 ### **Success callbacks**